Sebastian-gthb/Fire.pas/README.md

 The fire1670.pas is the first version in assembly only.

 The versions fire1691.pas are the best version and the other are older versions.
+This version get his last update on August 2026.

 ### fire32xx.pas
 These are the 32bit versions of the program.